 No spam · No long forms · No fees

 Park your car

-Securely park your car.
-Park your car like you normally would.
-Place your car in park, turn off the ignition, and set the parking brake.
+Securely park your car like you normally would–put it in park, turn off the ignition, and set the parking brake.

 Pushing a car to the side of the road is not an easy task.
-It takes the help of others, as well the patience to do it in a calm and safe manner.
-After successfully maneuvering your car to a secure location, you must park it.
-At this point, you can call for a tow truck, a roadside assistance agency, or a body shop.
+It takes the help of others and the patience to do it in a calm and safe manner.
+After successfully maneuvering your car to a secure location, you should call for a tow truck, a roadside assistance agency, or a body shop.